barbzyqueen/weather-forecast-app/README.md

 # Weather Forecast App

 ## Overview
 The **Weather Forecast App** was built using  HTML, CSS, JavaScript, and hosted on Netlify.
 This app allows users to search for weather conditions in various cities in the world.
-It tests users' knowledge while providing immediate feedback and scoring.
-The app was created as a final project for SheCodes Plus and uses the SheCodes Weather API to retrieve weather data.
+It gives information on the temperature, wind speed, humidity and clouds of the selected city.
+The user can also get a five day forecast of the weather conditions for the searched city.

 ### Weather Forecast App URL
 https://barbzy-weather-forecast-app.netlify.app/